dumblob/XPMA_Engine/README.md

 arguments:
 * no existing tool nowadays (neither IBM BPM nor jBPM nor Bonita nor Bizagi suite does it - those are only UIs for fill-in forms, but they don't offer auto-generation of DB, easy upgrade of processes, deployment on different places/technologies, no other input/output - just web interface which is good only for forms and visualization, nothing advanced like custom programmed logic)
-Actually, Bizagi is the only one closer to my idea, but it's still too little automated and has various constraints (UI, their own engine, connectors too specific but non-parametrizable and platform-dependent tools, getting bloated, etc.).
+Actually, Bizagi is the only one closer to our idea, but it's still too little automated and has various constraints (UI, their own engine, connectors too specific but non-parametrizable and platform-dependent tools, getting bloated, etc.).
 In other words, Bizagi supports only a subset of business processes.
-My idea, if realized, is usable also for non-business processes.
-By the way, Bizagi made a huge leap in 2014 - before, it wasn't even close to my idea.
+Our idea, if realized, is usable also for non-business processes.
+By the way, Bizagi made a huge leap in 2014 - before, it wasn't even close to our idea.
 * easy update and maintainability
 * easy extending and exchange of backends and frontends
 * easy connection to existing systems with "remote interfaces"